 The MAcc offers late afternoon and weekday evening courses.
-Each quarter, students will typically enroll in three to four courses (12 to 17 credits) of study however part time schedules can also be arranged.
-See weeksite for details for both the 9-month and two-year track course plans.
+Each quarter, students will typically enroll in 10 to 17 credits of study.
+Part time schedules can also be arranged.
+See website for details for both the 9-month and 18 month track course plans.